wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 17 So Boyd, a brave and tried warrior, was made chief captain in his stead, until Wilkinson, the chief captain, arrived : and the gallant Fraser was appointed one of his aids.

-18 Now there wore some amongst the tribes of the savages, who had been instructed in the ways of God, and taught to walk in the path of righteousness ;
+18 Now there were some amongst the tribes of the savages, who had been instructed in the ways of God, and taught to walk in the path of righteousness ;

 19 For the chief governor of the land of Columbia, and the great Sanhedrim of the people, had taken them under their care.